Williamsburg, Virginia: Geography

 According to the United States Census Bureau, the city has an area of 9.1 sqmi, of which 8.9 sqmi is land and 0.2 sqmi (1.8%) is water.

 Williamsburg stands upon a ridge on the Virginia Peninsula between the James and York Rivers.
 Queen's Creek and College Creek partly encircle the city.
 James City County is to the west and south and York County to the north and east.
 As with all cities in Virginia, Williamsburg is legally independent of both counties.

 The city is on the I-64 corridor, 45 mi southeast of Richmond and about 37 mi northwest of Norfolk.
 It is in the northwest corner of Hampton Roads, the nation's 37th-largest metropolitan area, with a population of 1,576,370.
 Within Hampton Roads, Norfolk is recognized as the central business district, while the Virginia Beach seaside resort district and Williamsburg are primarily tourism centers.

 Climate

 Williamsburg is in the humid subtropical climate zone, with cool to mild winters, and hot, humid summers.
 Due to the inland location, winters are slightly cooler and spring days slightly warmer than in Norfolk, though lows average 3.2 F-change cooler here due to the substantial urban buildup to the southeast.
 Snowfall averages 4.3 in per season, and the summer months tend to be slightly wetter.
 With a period of record dating only back to 1951, extreme temperatures range from -7 °F on January 21, 1985, to 104 °F on August 22, 1983, and June 26, 1952.

 Demographics

+During the Revolutionary era, African Americans made up over 50% of Williamsburg's population.

+Williamsburg was 78% White and 13% Black at the 2000 census, and 71% White and 14% Black at the 2010 census.
+The 2020 census indicated a dramatic demographic shift in the city, reporting that Williamsburg was 48% White and 37% Black.
+Census data shows almost all of the Black population growth occurring in Census blocks containing William & Mary dorms, but data from the State Council of Higher Education for Virginia shows no growth in the number of Black students in William & Mary dorms during the 2010s.
+University of Virginia researchers believe that the high Black population figure was not due to an actual demographic shift but instead due to "the Bureau’s decision to swap some census respondents’ identities with other respondents for privacy protection", a phenomenon known as differential privacy.